 The city of Bayeux is an easy weekend trip, just 3 hours west of Paris from the Gare du Nord, in Normandy.
 It is a city which holds lots of treasures.
 The cathedral is just magnificent.
 One of the prettiest I have ever seen.
 I also love another Normandy cathedral, the one in Coutances a bit farther afield.
 Both of these cathedrals are full of light and life.
 They are brought alive by their parishes and are true places of worship and spirituality.
 But also interesting places to visit as a tourist.
 I particularly like the light airy inside and the stained glass.
 The exterior dome of Notre Dame de Bayeux makes for a unique silhouette.
 The Bayeux cathedral was consecrated in 1077 by Bishop Odo of Conteville in the presence of his brother William the Conqueror, duke of Normandy and king of England.
 It is a gem of Normand architecture, considered one of France’s finest and was miraculously untouched during the fighting of World War II.
 In fact the whole old city of Bayeux survived the war and today you can visit the winding streets with half-timbered houses and manors from the Middle Ages.
 Private guides and the tourist office provide walking tours.
 The city is beautiful day or night as the monuments are elegantly lit and the blue hour of the late sunset seems to go on and on.

-A word to the wise: in the summer and on weekends Bayeux’s best restaurant fill up fast, reserve in advance by at least a few days.
+A word to the wise: in the summer and on weekends Bayeux’s best restaurants fill up fast, reserve in advance by at least a few days.